8th (Belfast) Heavy Anti-Aircraft Regiment, Royal Artillery: 245 (Belfast) HAA Regiment

-Many of the officers and men came together again in 1947 when the Territorial Army was re-formed, and so helped to perpetuate the regimental spirit in a new organisation, the 245th (Belfast) (Mixed) Heavy Anti-Aircraft Regiment, RA (TA) with headquarters in Belfast.
-(245 HAA Regiment was considered the successor to 8th (Belfast) HAA Regiment, although that unit was continued by the regular 56 HAA Regt).
+When the TA was reformed across the whole of the UK on 1 January 1947 many of the officers and men who had served in the old SR regiment came together again, and so helped to perpetuate the regimental spirit in a new unit, 245 (Belfast) (Mixed) Heavy Anti-Aircraft Regiment, RA (TA), with headquarters once again in Belfast.
+'Mixed' indicated that women of the Auxiliary Territorial Service (ATS) and later Women's Royal Army Corps (WRAC) were integrated into the unit.
+245 HAA Regiment was considered the successor to 8th (Belfast) HAA Regiment, even though that unit continued in existence manned by wartime personnel (soon to become the regular 56 HAA Rgt).
+The new 245 HAA Rgt formed part of part of 51 (Ulster) AA Bde in Northern Ireland District.